rtone1/simple-Animated-Slideshow/README.md

 Easy to use Jquery animated slideshow with options to use dot navigation, arrow navigation or both.

-# 1 Arrow Navigational slideshow
+# 1 Arrow Navigational Slideshow
 ![ScreenShot](/arrowNav.png)